B1.5 Round decimal numbers, both terminating and repeating, to the nearest tenth, hundredth, or whole number, as applicable, in various contexts.

 A number can be rounded to a pre-determined place value.
 For example, when purchasing an item for $11.34, the provincial sales tax of 8% is calculated to be $0.907 2.
 However, we will pay $0.91 because the amount is always rounded to the nearest hundredth of a dollar since thousandths and ten-thousandths of a dollar are not part of our coins.

-Research findings indicate that these traditional rounding methods do not develop the concept of approximation in students.
+Research indicates that these traditional rounding methods do not support students to develop an understanding of rounding.

 Note: Since rounding a decimal number requires students to use their decimal number sense, it is important that they have had the opportunity to develop it by representing decimal numbers, placing them on a number line and comparing them.

-To round \(0,\overline 6 \) to the nearest unit, students recognize that the number \(0,\overline 6 \) represents a quantity equivalent to "a little less than 1".
+To round 0.6 to the nearest unit, students should recognize that the number 0.6 represents a quantity equivalent to "a little less than 1".
 They then know that the number is between 0 and 1.
-They then use their number sense to determine whether \(0,\overline 6 \) is closer to 0 or 1.
-They can, for example, using a reference number representing the middle of the interval (0.5), "seeing" that \(0,\overline 6 \) is close to 1 or even visualizing the location of \(0, \overline 6 \) on a number line.
+They can use their number sense to determine whether 0.6 is closer to 0 or 1.
+They can use a benchmark number like 0.5 to "see" that 0.6 is closer to 1 or even visualize the location of 0.6 on a number line.

 By visualizing the number 0.6 on a straight line, students can conclude that 0.7 is closer to 0.6 than to 0.7 and therefore round up to 0.7.